Rajeev Rajale: Early life

 Rajale attended Pravara public school.
 Later, he attended the University of Pune and graduated with a Bachelor of Architecture.

 Career

-He joined politics in 1999 at the age of 30.
+He joined politics in 1995 at the age of 24.
 Rajale began as a youth congress campaigner.
 He stood for election the same year, but lost.
 In 2004, he was elected to the State Assembly.
 He became popular among farmers and youth.
 He hosted many cultural programs, inviting artists from various fields and honoring them.
 He contested Loksabha Elections in 2014 from the Nationalist Congress Party.

+He is the nephew of former Revenue Minister and senior Congress leader Balasaheb Thorat.

 Death

-He died on 7 October 2017 after long term illness at age 48 in Mumbai.
+He died on 7 October 2017 after long-term illness at age 48 in Mumbai.